 - Actionable plan for delivering the Increment (How)

 - Commitment: Sprint Goal, which is a single commitment for the sprint.
-It has flexibility in terms of the exact work needed to achive it.
+It has flexibility in terms of the exact work needed to achieve it.

 - Increment (opens new window):

 - Concrete stepping stone toward the Product Goal.